ska-sa/udpreplay/README.md

 also need a modern C++11-capable compiler.
 GCC 4.8 and Clang 3.4 are known to work.

-If your NIC supports the Infiniband Verbs API, including flow steering, you may be able to get higher performance by using it.
+If your NIC supports the Infiniband Verbs API, you may be able to get higher performance by using it.
 It will be automatically detected at configure time.

 ## Installation